One of my favorite cast iron pans is my Lodge 12-inch skillet.

 Yes, It’s Heavy, But You Can’t Beat Its Quality

-Often higher-end cast iron cookware has a smoother finish than Lodge; Lodge’s finish is coarse.
+Often higher-end cast iron cookware has a smoother finish than Lodge pans (Lodge’s finish is rough).
 Many would say that the smoother finish makes it better quality because it is more non-stick without oil.
-However, it means it went through an additional sanding step that is rather time-consuming but produces that ideal polish that many seek.
-But does that make it better quality?
-In my opinion, not really.

 One user of Lodge cast iron had this to say when comparing coarse cast iron to smooth, “The bumpy ones cook just as well, so there is no ‘need’ to make them smooth.”